-The Modernization Act does not refer to, or reauthorize, the Advisory Commission on Public Diplomacy that was in the original legislation to provide oversight over and advocacy of public diplomacy by the Government for the Secretary of State, the President, and the Congress.
-For more on the Commission, see http://mountainrunner.us/pdcommission/.
+The Modernization Act does not refer to or reauthorize the Advisory Commission on Public Diplomacy that was in the original legislation to provide oversight over and advocacy of public diplomacy by the Government for the Secretary of State, the President, and the Congress.
+For more on the Commission, see https://mountainrunner.us/pdcommission.

 Republican AND Democratic Sponsorship

 This bill is a bipartisan effort between Republicans (Thornberry) and Democrats (Smith) at the front.
 This mirrors the passage of the original Act.
 In December 1945, the House Foreign Affairs Committee referred the Bloom Bill to the floor.
 Named after the chair of the Foreign Affairs Committee, a Democrat, it gained bipartisan support in a Democratic House where opposition tended to fall along with divisions of geography and cosmopolitanism.
 It passed the House but failed in the Senate, blocked by the Republican Senator Taft, a proponent of a contemporary “Freedom of Information” movement, who believed in freedom of information and felt the Government should stay out of the information business.
 The bill thus died in the 79th Congress.